dashersw/pedalboard.js/README.md

 Audio
 ------

-The technology that made Pedalboard.js available is Webkit's implementation of the W3C audio API.
-Although in its final draft version (which means it's more or less stable — at least in concept and context, but subject to change) the API is quite extensive, easy to use, extendable and has very nice approaches.
+The technology that made Pedalboard.js available is W3C's Web Audio API.
+Although in a working draft version (which means it's more or less stable — at least in concept and context, but subject to change) the API is quite extensive, easy to use, extendable and has very nice approaches.

-Right now, the audio API is only available in the latest builds of WebKit-based browsers — Chrome and Safari.
-Mozilla is said to support it, with IE to follow suit.
+Right now, the Audio API is available in all the major browsers other than Internet Explorer although they have [plans](http://connect.microsoft.com/IE/feedback/details/799529/web-audio-api-support) for implementing it in future versions.

 ###Nodes